 Some Notes from Jon and Paul

-Jon and Paul will occasionally write some notes here.
+Jon and Paul will occasionally write some notes here, such as Jon's "e-Postcard from Kolkata" [= Calcutta] herewith.

-Read this map in conjunction with notes below it about parking.
+Read this map in conjunction with notes below it.
 Note that it doesn't zoom (sorry).

 © OpenStreetMap contributors Licensed under the Open Data Commons Open Database License